IHE/QRPH.mADX/input/pagecontent/volume-3.md

 <a name="section-8.2"> </a>

-### 8.2 FHIR Measure Report
+### 8.2 FHIR Measure and MeasureReport

+The purpose of profiling the base Measure, through the CRMIShareableMeasure profile,  is to provide guidance regarding which parts of an mADX Measure are fixed by the profile and which parts may be extended to support implementation-specific requirements.

 An mADX FHIR Measure Report shall be compliant with the additional constraints defined in Section 8.3 of this profile.

-The purpose of profiling the base Measure is to provide guidance regarding which parts of an mADX Measure are fixed by the profile and which parts may be extended to support implementation-specific requirements.

 ### 8.3 mADX Message Exchange Constraints